dannyhope/uxbrighton/Readme.md

 ### Make it public

-Add this to the frontmatter:
+Remove this from the frontmatter:

-    upcoming: true
-    stub: false
+    published: false

 ### Mark a page as being empty (these pages are sometimes known as stubs)